Pointer (computer programming): C#

-In the C# programming language, pointers are supported only under certain conditions: any block of code including pointers must be marked with the unsafe keyword.
-Such blocks usually require higher security permissions to be allowed to run.
+In the C# programming language, pointers are supported by either marking blocks of code that include pointers with the unsafe keyword, or through the System.Runtime.CompilerServices namespace for pointer access.

 The syntax is essentially the same as in C++, and the address pointed can be either managed or unmanaged memory.
 However, pointers to managed memory (any pointer to a managed object) must be declared using the fixed keyword, which prevents the garbage collector from moving the pointed object as part of memory management while the pointer is in scope, thus keeping the pointer address valid.

-An exception to this is from using the IntPtr structure, which is a safe managed equivalent to int*, and does not require unsafe code.
+However, an exception to this is from using the IntPtr structure, which is a memory managed equivalent to int*, and does not require the unsafe keyword nor the CompilerServices assembly.
 This type is often returned when using methods from the System.Runtime.InteropServices, for example: